itdxer/neupy/site/docs/layers/basics.rst

     :align: center
     :alt: Feedforward connections in NeuPy

-You can see from the figure above that we have dense connection even though we didn't define them.
-In NeuPy you can define dense connections within layers with activation function for simplicity.
-We can split layer with activation functions into simplier operations.
+You can see from the figure above that each layer with activation function defines dense connection.
+In NeuPy you can define dense connections between layers with activation function for simplicity.
+We can split layer with activation functions into simpler operations.

 .. code-block:: python

     from neupy import layers

-    connection = layers.join(
+    network = layers.join(
         layers.Input(784),

         layers.Linear(500),